mikn/bazel-for-humans/docs/examples/basic-build.md

 # Basic Build Example

 This example demonstrates a simple Bazel build setup with multiple languages and test targets.
+For more information about build configuration, see our [Getting Started guide](/getting-started/).

 ## Project Structure